jl-sub/SmartSocketRemoter-WX/README.md

 # SmartSocketRemoter-WX
-An experimental project of WeChat Mini-Program, using Tuya SDK.
+This project is developed using Tuya SDK, which enables you to quickly develop branded apps connecting and controlling smart scenarios of many devices.